Automattic/wp-calypso/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovateapp.com/)

-Calypso is the new WordPress.com front-end – a beautiful redesign of the WordPress dashboard using a single-page web application, powered by the WordPress.com REST API.
+.Calypso is the new WordPress.com front-end – a beautiful redesign of the WordPress dashboard using a single-page web application, powered by the WordPress.com REST API.
 Calypso is built for reading, writing, and managing all of your WordPress sites in one place.

 ![beautiful screenshot](https://cldup.com/Q74QJCh0Yl.png)